 All right, folks.

-For a while here, ever since Valentine's Day off and on, I've been extolling the virtues of Sherry's berries.
+For a while here, ever since Valentine's Day off and on, I've been extolling the virtues of Sherry's Berries.

 Now, these are unique food items.

-The largest strawberries I've ever seen, hand dipped in chocolate, look like they've been painted by hand.
+The largest strawberries I've ever seen, hand-dipped in chocolate, look like they've been painted by hand.

-Needless to say, they're absolutely delicious, and they are unique.
+Needless to say, they're absolutely delicious and they are unique.

-So you don't have to just buy these things for Mother's Day or Valentine's Day.
+The great thing about the, I mean, you eat dessert every day, so you don't have to just buy these things for Mother's Day or Valentine's Day.

-Sherry's berries is something you could serve any day of the week without a special occasion.
+Sherry's Berries is something you could serve any day of the week without a special occasion.

 Mother's Day presents a great opportunity.

-And it's a relatively new product, and we've got some testimonials from people.
+And we've got some testimonials from people.

 And to be honest, I wasn't expecting much.

-You know, Rush uh talks a good game.
+You know, Rush talks a good game.

 Even though I heard about the berries being fresh, I still kind of skeptical.